Andrew Pixley: Murders

 Initially, Pixley only told police "I didn't do it."
 Hotel employee Richard Southern testified that Pixley cited his Native American heritage in explaining why he "couldn't" have done such a thing.
 Later, Pixley asked to make a statement, and was examined using sodium pentothal interviews.
 He said he remembered drinking earlier in the evening, but could not remember entering the hotel or killing the girls.
 His court-appointed attorney, Robert Hufsmith, added that Pixley remembered being in the company of another person earlier that evening, but that his mind was "blank since he left that person."
 Pixley later admitted to the murders, but pleaded not guilty by reason of insanity.

 Pixley was examined by Dr. William Karn Jr. of the Wyoming State Hospital, who pronounced him sane, but an "incurable sociopath" at the trial, adding that "it meant a lot more to Pixley to kill the girls while they were awake."
 At this, Robert McAuliffe got up from his seat and attempted to assault Pixley before being restrained.

 The psychiatrist went on to describe Pixley as "one of the sickest we've ever seen sociopathically", and that the odds of him being rehabilitated were "absolutely nil".

-Pixley pleaded guilty to first degree murder for killing Debbie and was sentenced to death.
+Pixley pleaded guilty to first degree murder in the perpetration of a rape for killing Debbie and was sentenced to death.
 He started laughing when the execution date was announced.
 Robert McAuliffe told him "laugh some more, you animal."
 Although an appeal was filed to change his sentence to life imprisonment, he said he did not want an appeal.
 He was executed by lethal gas at the Wyoming State Penitentiary on December 10, 1965.
 He took the longest time to die of any person ever executed in the Wyoming gas chamber.
 Until the execution of Mark Hopkinson in 1992, Pixley was the last person to be put to death in Wyoming.